sdu-mp-21/news-app/README.md

 ### ▪ [Akbar Aibek](https://github.com/AibekAkbar) 190107094@stu.sdu.edu.kz

 ## Goal
-#Title *The goal of the app is for people to be able to read the latest news every day and share it with friends or family*
+#*The goal of the app is for people to be able to read the latest news every day and share it with friends or family*

 ## License & copyright
-#Title © Suleyman Demirel University
+#© Suleyman Demirel University